 To find out how much passive income my family would need to cover living expenses once we retire, first we’d need to identify and estimate these expenses.
 Luckily, we have been using Mint.com to automate tracking of our spending and budgeting over the last several years.

 Taking a look at the historical monthly data on Mint for the last year, it seems that our average combined spend between my wife’s and my account is about $5,000/mo ($3,000 of which goes to pay for rent and utilities).
-It’s important to consider that the above number is from 2020 which was a year we basically just stayed home.
-Therefore, a more realistic figure would be closer to $6,000/mo.
+It’s important to consider that the above number is from 2020 which was a year we basically just stayed at home.
+Therefore, a more realistic figure would probably be closer to $6,000/mo.

 Additional Future Expenses